< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 * By this time, R.V.
 Jones was closing in on Freya.
 The RAF's "Photographic Reconnaissance Unit (PRU)" was operating camera-equipped Supermarine Spitfire fighters, stripped of armament to reduce weight and increase speed, on fast dashes over occupied Europe to keep an eye on German activities.

 In January 1941, a PRU Spitfire took pictures of some type of installation with two squarish objects that could be antennas, each about six meters (20 feet) wide.
 The aircraft had taken several pictures of the objects on its camera pass, and consecutive pictures seemed to show one of them was rotating.
 Ground-based signals collection had detected what Jones believed to be a Freya in the area, and he requested additional reconnaissance overflights of the target.
-Due to the complications of war he was not able to get new pictures of the site until 23 February.
+Due to the complications of war, he was not able to get new pictures of the site until 23 February.
 Fortunately, the new images were very clear.
 Jones was certain he was looking at a radar system, and the brass found his evidence convincing as well.

 The RAF then fitted a flight of Vickers Wellington bombers in Number 109 Squadron with wideband receivers to perform signals intelligence over Europe.
 The aircraft were called "ferrets", which has since become the general name for a signals intelligence platform.
 They picked up more of the 2.4 meter (125 MHz) Freya emissions, and in May 1941 found the 50 centimeter (600 MHz) signals from Wuerzburg.